Largely Forgotten Osage Murders Reveal A Conspiracy Against Wealthy Native Americans

 DAVIES: What happened in the first trial?

-DAVIES: Yeah.
-And maybe most heartbreaking is that this involved a man who had become very close to even married Osage women and had betrayed those relationships.
+DAVIES: And maybe most heartbreaking is that this involved men who had become very close to - even married Osage women and had betrayed those relationships.

 DAVIES: It was in fact Mollie Burkhart's own husband Ernest Burkhart who was found to be a part of the conspiracy.